flipperdevices/flipperzero-firmware/applications/external/gpio_7segment/README.md

 These directions assume you are starting at the flipper desktop.
 If not, please press the back button until you are at the desktop.

 - Press the OK button on the flipper to pull up the main menu.
-- Choose "Applications" from the menu.
+- Choose "Apps" from the menu.
 - Choose "Gpio" from the sub-menu.
 - Choose "GPIO 7-Segment Output"